henryli17/web3-ticketing-poc/README.md

 ### 6. Restart backend server
 To load the new environment variables we need to restart the backend server.
-- Terminate the currently running instance of the backend server using `Ctrl + C`.
-- Your terminal instance should already be in the `backend` directory at this point so you can just run `npm start` to start the backend server again.
+- This can be achieved by typing `rs` followed by the `Return ↩`  key in the terminal instance running the backend server.

 ### 7. Deploy database events to smart contract
 ```bash